amark/theory/README.md

 instead of an array (`{'./needed': 'foo', './dependency': 'bar'}` become `a.foo` and `a.bar`).
 Theory modules also attach to their own namespace, such as `theory.hello` in above.

+Finally, you can also specify sub dependencies, in the case where you need `{'./jquery':['./jquery-ui','./jquery-ext']}` to align external files.

 *Now let's dive into the API.*